This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 Some of the laws have specific expiration dates.
 For others, the expiration date is open-ended and tied to the end of the COVID-19 state of emergency or the particular local public health emergency.
 Still others are emergency ordinances that are only effective for set time periods (e.g., 60 or 90 days).
 However, because emergency ordinances may be reenacted several times over the course of the pandemic, their expiration dates are continually changing.

 The following chart provides the status of these temporary leave laws.
 More details about the laws' requirements are available by clicking on the name of each law.
 Jurisdictions that have not passed a temporary COVID-19 leave law are marked N/A.

-Note that employees may also be entitled to leave under permanent laws during the COVID-19 pandemic, such as those regarding paid sick leave, paid family leave and public health emergency leave.
+Note that employees may also be entitled to leave related to COVID-19 under permanent laws, such paid sick leave, paid family leave and public health emergency leave laws.
 Such laws are summarized in the following 50-State Charts:

 - Leave Laws by State and Municipality;

 - Paid Sick Leave by State and Municipality; and

 - Paid Family Leave Requirements by State and Municipality.